-Lisa Vollrath is a prolific mixed-media artist whose work includes altered books, art journals, collage, gluebooks, and paper crafts.
+Lisa Vollrath is a prolific mixed-media artist whose work includes altered books, art journals, collages, gluebooks, and paper crafts.

 Christmas is a time of year when dollars are particularly tight.
-To save on some of your holiday decorating, and even a few of your gifts, consider recycling materials, and making a items yourself.
+Consider recycling materials and making items yourself to save on some of your holiday decorating and even a few of your gifts.

 Old CDs provide an excellent blank surface to decorate.
-I made the photo magnet shown here by simply gluing a print out of a photo, and some strips of paper, to an old CD.
-One or two magnet strips, applied to the back, will make it stick to any metal surface.
-Stamp on some text, or glue on some buttons or ribbons, and you'll have a sweet little decoration for your file cabinet or fridge!
+I made the photo magnet shown here by simply gluing a printout of a photo, and some strips of paper, to an old CD.
+Applying one or two magnet strips to the back will make it stick to any metal surface.
+Stamp on some text or glue on some buttons or ribbons, and you'll have a sweet little decoration for your file cabinet or fridge!